-Most people think we cannot control our data after it’s been shared.
-This is because Big-tech, which funds academic institutions that then run our most important standards bodies, interfered with creators of the Internet working on standards to bind digital contracts to data.
+Most people believe we cannot control our data after it’s been shared.
+This is because Big-tech, which funds the academic institutions that run our most important standards bodies, interfered with standards groups working to bind digital contracts to data.
 Not because binding digital contracts to data “cannot be done”, but because Big-tech “doesn’t want it to be done”.

 Let’s review the four most important projects:

 P3P was our first attempt to standardize privacy choice and consent.
 It would have enabled websites to express their privacy practices to users in a standard format that could be easily understood.
 P3P enabled browsers would have allowed users to set predefined preferences and inform users when site privacy practices deviate from those preferences.
 [3 P3P: The Platform for Privacy Preferences]

 As early as 2005, there were the beginnings of a workable solution.
 The Policy Aware Web (PAW) project would have provided for the publication of declarative access policies providing greater control over information sharing by information owners by employing rule-based discretionary access control.